 Description

-Development and processing for a single roll of black-and-white film, 35mm or 120/220.
+Development and processing for a single roll of black-and-white film (zwart-wit film).
+Developing old Kodachrome is also possible!
 I like to give you the flexibility to get your film the way you want it to be, so make sure to read the sections below.

 Sample images are scans of Eastman Double-X developed in 510-Pyro, Analog Amsterdam NOW100 developed in Rodinal 1+50 and Eastman Double-X shot at 800 ISO, pushed 2 stops in D-96.